 - Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.

 Medicare Advantage is one way to get full coverage healthcare.
-Tennessee Medicare Supplemental Insurance and a Tennessee Medicare Part D Plan (for prescriptions) work hand-in-hand with your Original Medicare to give you the best coverage possible.
+You also have the option to hold on to your Original Medicare PFFS benefits and upgrade your coverage with Tennessee Medicare Supplement Insurance and a Tennessee Medicare Part D Plan (for help with your prescription drugs).

 A Medicare Supplement policy protects you from big medical bills and helps you lower the total annual cost of your healthcare.
 See our Tennessee Medigap Plans page for more information.
 The good news is that all supplemental insurance is standardized, offering you the luxury to buy the coverage you need based on the lowest price.

 About Our 2016 Medicare Part C Information

 We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
 You must use a licensed insurance agent to get an accurate and binding quote.

 For additional information go to the CMS website at: http://cms.gov.
 This page is maintained by David Bynon and was last updated on .